tobx/Codiad-Theme-Feisty/README.md

  - Refresh the Codiad website
  - Click `More` at the login screen and choose the theme `feisty`

-Set Feisty as your default theme:
+To set Feisty as your default theme:

 - Edit `config.php` and set `define("THEME", "feisty");`